influxdata/ifql/SPEC.md

 #### Boolean types

-A _boolean type_ represents a truth value, corresponding to the predeclared variables `true` and `false`.
+A _boolean type_ represents a truth value, corresponding to the preassigned variables `true` and `false`.
 The boolean type name is `bool`.

 #### Numeric types